News and Insights

 The supermarket, one of the UK’s premier food retailers.
 Renowned for extremely high levels of customer experience, shoppers are served at one of 350 stores across the country.
-Each shop is fed with a steady stream of products from one of the supermarket’s three regional distribution centers.
-Thousands of food-filled cages are loaded onto hundreds of lorries each day generating a complex fulfillment process that requires careful organization and strict record keeping
+Each shop is fed with a steady stream of products from one of the supermarket’s three regional distribution centres.
+Thousands of food-filled cages are loaded onto hundreds of lorries each day generating a complex fulfilment process that requires careful organisation and strict record keeping

 As transporters of fresh food, the supermarket’s staff must adhere to the business’ own processes and carry out the due diligence required to meet the specifications of insurers and The Food Standards Agency.

 ▶ Find and scan cages and load them into the right lorries in the right order